KPROJ: A Program for Unfolding Electronic and Phononic Bands: Introduction

-In this communication, we introduce a band unfolding program named KPROJ based on the $\textit{k}$-projection method\cite{k-project}, which uses the projector built by the translation operator and its irreducible representation.
-One prominent feature of the program is that it allows for calculating the weights of projected wavefunctions in an artificially defined spatial window.
+In this communication, we introduce a band unfolding program named KPROJ based on the $\textit{k}$-projection method\cite{k-project}, that uses the projector built by the translation operator and its irreducible representation.
+One prominent feature of the program is that it allows for calculating the weights of projected wave functions in an artificially defined spatial window.
 This functionality is ideally suited for interfaces and systems modeled by slabs, for which a layer projection may be needed to extract an effective unfolded band structure for the component systems.
 An algorithm combining the FFT and back FFT is used to accelerate the layer projection.
-It is now interfaced with a few ab initio packages such as VASP\cite{vasp1,vasp2,vasp3}, Quantum Espresso\cite{qe}, ABINIT\cite{abinit}, and ABACUS\cite{abacus}.
-Besides, it also has interfaces to Phonopy\cite{phonopy}.
+It is now interfaced with several \textit{ab initio} packages such as VASP\cite{vasp1,vasp2,vasp3}, Quantum Espresso\cite{qe}, ABINIT\cite{abinit}, and ABACUS\cite{abacus}.
+In addition, it also has interfaces to Phonopy\cite{phonopy}.